 You have the data and have created a great dashboard that tells a clear story and helps direct where your company or department should go.
-Now, you want to share your dashboard with many employees in real-time.
+Now, you want to display a dashboard on a TV in your office space so employees can engage with the real-time data.
 In the past, this could be challenging, as the reach of data visualization tools can be extremely limited, often just to those who have individual access.

 At Skykit, our customers began asking us critical questions about how to extend the reach of their dashboards.
 How can they display their dashboards on digital signage or a TV so all employees can see the visualizations?
 Ultimately, our customers want to increase visibility into the data to help engage employees and encourage them to make smarter decisions.

 Let’s take a look at three ways in which you can provide visibility into your data and how to display a dashboard on a TV.

 Directly Connect a Computer to a Digital Screen

 Connecting a computer to a TV is one of the first methods many companies used to operate digital signage.
 With this configuration, you could show virtually any information you wanted, simply by placing a computer near the screen and connecting it directly with cabling.

 - Straightforward Connection: Cabling a computer to a display is pretty simple.
 All you need is a computer, the proper cable, and a display.
 Almost anyone in your organization with basic technology skills should be able to help set up this configuration.

 - One-Time Set Up Costs: After your initial investment in the hardware, the costs associated with this type of direct connection may not incur ongoing fees.